MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-### Create firewall rules on WAN
+### Create firewall rules on - WAN

-Let in your port you made for WireGuard.
-Adding this rule opens your firewall up.
+Letting in your port you made for WireGuard opens your firewall up.
 You now have a hole in your network, on the port you choose.

 Be aware of this fact, as [UDP hole-punching](https://en.wikipedia.org/wiki/UDP_hole_punching) VPNs like Tailscale, Zerotier, Netbird all work without this requirement.

+Now that you're aware of the risks and alternatives, let's begin:

 1. Go to `Firewall ‣ Rules ‣ WAN`